dena-platform/Dena/README.md

 Dena by default uses embedded MongoDB database, but you can use your local MongoDB.
 For configuration please see application.properties file in project.

 After installing application you can call web service.
-For more information see
+For more information please see
 <a href="https://github.com/dena-platform/Dena/wiki/REST-API">REST-API</a> page.